SgiobairOg/tokyo-dreams-in-geodetic-prose/README.md

 # Tokyo Dreams in Geodetic Prose

-- I like looking for apartments
+:sparkles: I like looking for apartments

-- I like Tokyo and the surrounding area
+:sparkles: I like Tokyo and the surrounding area

-- I like Geodetic data
+:sparkles: I like Geodetic data

 So here you have (in development) a collection of small tools I will use for apartment hunting.
 For now just to scratch my itch, but eventually to help me find my dream place in the Tokyo metro.